-These, in combination with the unique culture of the military, may create the perfect storm for U.S. service members with a predisposition to substance abuse and addiction.
+These elements in combination with the unique culture of the military, may particularly expose service members with a predisposition to substance abuse and addiction.

-According to the National Institute on Drug Abuse, the most common substances abused among service members include prescription medications, alcohol and cigarettes, with incidences of abuse being higher among military servicemen and women when compared to civilians .
+According to the National Institute on Drug Abuse, the most common substances abused among service members include prescription medications, especially opioids, and alcohol and cigarettes, with incidences of abuse being higher among military servicemen and women than compared to civilians.

 Substance Abuse Resources Available For Military Members

-For any military member who might be dealing with substance abuse, this issue can quickly become problematic, interfering with health, work, personal life, relationships, finances and more.
+For any military member who might be dealing with substance abuse, this issue can quickly escalate to becoming disruptive with their health, work, personal life, relationships, finances and more.